Ladies and Gentlemen

 |1.
 FINANCIAL RESULTS || ||(Amount in Rs.) |

-Except as mentioned above no amount was proposed to transfer to any reserve by theCompany during the year under review.
+Except as mentioned below no amount was proposed to transfer to any reserve by theCompany during the year under review.

 During the year under review the Company was engaged in carrying on the business asNon- Banking Financial Company without accepting public deposits for which the Certificateof Registration has been obtained from the Department of Non- Banking Supervision ReserveBank of India New Delhi.
 Your directors also intend to diversify its operation intoanother area / business in order to make the Company more profitable.

-Your directors do not recommend any dividend for payment to the shareholders / membersof the company for the financial year ended on 31st March 2017.
+Your directors do not recommend any dividend for payment to the shareholders / membersof the Company for the financial year ended on 31st March 2019.

 During the year under review the non-executive directors of the Company had nopecuniary relationship or transactions with the Company other than the sitting feescommission and reimbursement of expenses incurred by them for the purpose of attendingmeetings of the Company.

 Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out an evaluation of itsown performance the directors individually as well as the evaluation of the working ofits Audit Committee Nomination and Remuneration Committee.
 The manner in which theevaluation has been carried out has been explained in the Corporate Governance Report.

 The Board has on the recommendation of the Nomination and Remuneration Committeeframed a policy on appointment and remuneration including criteria for determiningqualification positive attributes independence of directors and other matters providedunder section 178(3) of the Companies Act 2013.
 The summary of Nomination andRemuneration Policy is stated in the Corporate Governance Report and is also available onthe Company's website www.sainikfinance.com.